allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 Hardware is always hard.
 The amount of operations, maintenance and planning that goes into supporting a data center is a daunting challenge for any enterprise.
 Though often unseen, without hardware there is no software.

 Although software seems to be a well defined domain with stable tools, practices and languages, hardware had no such luck.
 That is why the complexities are often hidden.
-We try to hide networks, disk, memory and CPU behind abstractions pretending that those are all unfailable components.
+We try to hide networks, disks and IO, memory and CPU behind abstractions pretending that those are all unfailable components.

 That is also what Cloud computing promises.
 Resources available on demand, cheap, scalable and flexible.
 The promise has its allure.
 More and more companies start in the Cloud, migrate or use Cloud as a levee that can help offload overflow traffic during unexpected peaks.

 There is no doubt that Cloud and overall approach to hardware have matured in recent years adopting practices that proved useful in software development.
-In this post I would like to explain how Allegro tries to manage Cloud and hide its inherent complexities.
+In this post I would like to explain how Allegro tries to manage Cloud and hide its inherent intricacies.

 ## Infrastructure as a Code

 The cornerstone of hardware management is a methodology called Infrastructure as a Code.
-Long gone are the days of brave men and women that would roam datacenters and manually install OS, plug cables into network interfaces and set up mainframes.
+Long gone are the days of brave men and women that would roam data centers and manually install OS, plug cables into network interfaces and set up mainframes.
 Right now all those operations are still there but are abstracted away through a layer of standard components.

 Thus, every component can be set up as a piece of code.
-However different IaaC tools use different paradigms and should be evaluated for pros and cons by every team before adoption.
+Each IaaC tool has its own unique set of strengths and weaknesses, and it is crucial for teams to carefully weigh these factors before adoption.

 At Allegro we settled on Terraform.
 Code deploying infrastructure has to be versioned, reviewed and then executed.
 We also use a set of standard modules that enforce consistent setup.
 However, not everyone is a Cloud Engineer and not everyone has to be.
 That is why we created yet another layer of abstraction that aims at simplifying IaaC even further.